Carmilla (web series)

 Carmilla is a Canadian single-frame web series co-created by Jordan Hall, Steph Ouaknine, and Jay Bennett.
 The series stars Elise Bauman and Natasha Negovanlis, and is loosely based on the novella of the same name by Sheridan Le Fanu.
 The series premiered on the Vervegirl (rebranded as KindaTV as of January 2016) YouTube channel on August 19, 2014.
 U by Kotex is the executive producer of the web series.
 The series takes place at the fictional Silas University in Styria, Austria, and is told through vlogs recorded by Laura, a first-year student.
 When Laura begins investigating the disappearance of her roommate, she is assigned a new roommate named Carmilla.

 The first and second seasons each consist of 36 three to seven-minute episodes.
 A twelve-episode prequel mini-season, "season zero," was announced just after the release of the final episode of season 2.
 On February 13, 2016, it was announced that Carmilla would air its third and final season in the summer of 2016.
 The third season was eventually released in September and October 2016, in three acts.
 On October 6, 2016, it was announced that there would be a movie (not sponsored by U by Kotex) that would take place five years after the end of the third season.
 The film, called The Carmilla Movie, was released in 2017.
 At the Canadian Screen Awards in 2018, it was announced by Elise Bauman that an unnamed prime time series was in development.

 In 2016, the series won a Canadian Screen Award and a Rockie Award for Branded Content at the Banff World Media Festival.
 As of August 2017, Carmilla had generated over 70 million views on YouTube.

 Plot

 Season 1

-The series is told through a fictional vlog broadcast by Laura Hollis (Bauman), a freshman studying journalism who has decided to document her college experience.
-When her roommate Betty (Glowicki) suddenly goes missing at a swim team party, Laura is assigned a new roommate, Carmilla Karnstein (Negovanlis), whom Laura describes as "broody."
+The series is told through a fictional vlog broadcast by Laura Hollis, a freshman studying journalism who has decided to document her college experience.
+When her roommate Betty suddenly goes missing at a swim team party, Laura is assigned a new roommate, Carmilla Karnstein, whom Laura describes as "broody."

 Laura, aided by her friends, discovers that her former roommate is not the only girl to have abruptly gone missing from Silas.
 The season follows Laura's investigation and her relationship with Carmilla, which progresses from hostile to romantic over the course of the season.
 Meanwhile, the university's mysterious dean is up to something that can't be good.